Greek riddles: Byzantine period

 Byzantine riddles differ from classical ones more in terms of metre than in terms of subject-matter. [...]
 The structure of the riddle is basically the same.
 Most often a riddle is built around a paradoxical or ironical antithesis.
 The subject nearly always speaks of itself in the first person (in a personified form).
 Its speech usually begins with an explanation of its origins, provenance, birth, etc., in terms like: 'my mother was such-and-such, my father is so-and-so', or 'without my mother's help my father has given birth to me' (a very popular formula).
 At the end of its speech the subject will occasionally address the reader and dare him to use his brains and find the correct answer.

+In the Byzantine period, riddles were often copied by scribes into marginal or spare space in manuscripts.

 Forms and subjects

 The main edition of Byzantine riddles, by Čelica Milovanović, covers 214 of about 300 known riddles.
 Milovanović divides the corpus into the following genres, and identifies riddles on the following subjects (alongside 29 without a known solution [nos.
 186-214]; the lists below give the numbers of each riddle in her edition).